manuelosalumbidesii/Web1/README.md

-This is my training camp for Web Development# Web1
+This is my training camp for Web Development